manuel-munoz-aguirre/PyHIST/README.md

 docker pull [TO DO]
 ```

+After downloading it, you can skip directly to [Quickstart: Using the Docker image](#usedocker).
 Alternatively, you can build the Docker image on your own by using the Dockerfile in this repository.
 Clone the respository and move into the folder:
 ```shell
 git clone https://github.com/manuel-munoz-aguirre/HistologySegment.git
 cd HistologySegment